siderolabs/talos/docs/content/configuration/masters.md

 The responsibilities of `trustd` include:

 - certificate as a service
-- Kubernetes PKI distribution amongst master nodes
+- Kubernetes PKI distribution among master nodes

 The authorization between `trustd` and a client is, for now, a simple username and password combination.
 Having these credentials gives a client the power to request a certificate that identifies itself.